-- 1. BOROUGH: The Borough of Doylestown, County of Bucks, Commonwealth of Pennsylvania. - 2.
-BOROUGH COUNCIL: The Borough Council of Doylestown Borough. - 3.
-DISCRIMINATION: Any discriminatory act(s) taken by any person, employer, employment agency, labor organization or public accommodation on the basis of actual or perceived race, color, sex, religion, ancestry, genetic information, national origin, sexual orientation, gender identity or expression, familial status, marital status, age, mental or physical disability, use of guide or support animals and/or mechanical aids. - 4.
-DISCRIMINATORY ACTS: All acts defined in the Pennsylvania Human Relations Act as unlawful discriminatory practices.
-The fact that the Pennsylvania Human Relations Act would not define a practice as unlawful when that practice is taken on the basis of actual or perceived sexual orientation, gender identity or expression, genetic information or marital status shall not exempt such practice from being considered a discriminatory act under this chapter. - 5.
-EDUCATIONAL INSTITUTION: Those post-secondary programs defined as educational institutions pursuant to the Pennsylvania Fair Educational Opportunities Act, 24 P.S. § 5001, et seq. - 6.
-GENDER IDENTITY OR EXPRESSION: Self perception, or perception by others, as male or female, and shall include an individual's appearance, behavior, or physical characteristics, that may be in accord with, or opposed to, one's physical anatomy, chromosomal sex, or sex assigned at birth, and shall include, but is not limited to, persons who are undergoing or have completed sex reassignment, are transgendered or gender variant. - 7.
-GENETIC INFORMATION: That information which is defined as genetic information in the Genetic Information Nondiscrimination Act of 2008, 42 U.S.C.A. § 2000ff. - 8.
-EMPLOYEE: Does not include any individuals who, as a part of their employment, reside in the personal residence of the employer. - 9.
-EMPLOYER: Any person who employs one or more employees, including the Borough, its departments, boards and commissions, and any other government agency within its jurisdiction.
+BOROUGH - the Borough of Newtown, County of Bucks, Commonwealth of Pennsylvania.

+BOROUGH COUNCIL - the Borough Council of Newtown Borough.

+DISCRIMINATION - any discriminatory act(s) taken by any person, employer, employment agency, labor organization or public accommodation on the basis of actual or perceived race, color, sex, religion, ancestry, genetic information, national origin, sexual orientation, gender identity or expression, familial status, marital status, age, mental or physical disability, use of guide or support animals and/or mechanical aids.

+DISCRIMINATORY ACTS - all acts defined in the Pennsylvania Human Relations Act as unlawful discriminatory practices.
+The fact that the Pennsylvania Human Relations Act would not define a practice as unlawful when that practice is taken on the basis of actual or perceived sexual orientation, gender identity or expression, genetic information or marital status shall not exempt such practice from being considered a discriminatory act under this Ordinance.

+EDUCATIONAL INSTITUTION - those postsecondary programs defined as educational institutions pursuant to the Pennsylvania Fair Educational Opportunities Act, 24 P.S. § 5001 et seq.

+EMPLOYEE - does not include any individuals who, as a part of their employment, reside in the personal residence of the employer.

+EMPLOYER - any person who employs one or more employees, including the Borough, its departments, boards and commissions, and any other government agency within its jurisdiction.

+GENDER IDENTITY OR EXPRESSION - self-perception, or perception by others, as male or female, and shall include an individual's appearance, behavior, or physical characteristics, that may be in accord with, or opposed to, one's physical anatomy, chromosomal sex, or sex assigned at birth, and shall include, but is not limited to, persons who are undergoing or have completed sex reassignment, are transgendered or gender variant.

+GENETIC INFORMATION - that information which is defined as genetic information in the Genetic Information Nondiscrimination Act of 2008, 42 U.S.C. § 2000ff.

+HOUSING - includes (1) any building, structure, mobile home site or facility, or portion thereof, which is used or occupied or is intended, arranged or designed to be used or occupied as the home residence or sleeping place of one or more individuals, groups or families whether or not living independently of each other; and (2) any vacant land offered for sale, lease or held for the purpose of constructing or locating thereon any such building, structure, mobile home site or facility.
+The term "housing" shall not include any owner-occupied one or two family residence offered for rent by the owner thereof or by his or her broker, salesperson, agent or employee.

-- 10. ORDINANCE: This chapter, which shall also be known as the "Anti-Discrimination Ordinance." - 11.
-PERSON: Any natural person, fraternal, civic or other membership organization, corporation, general or limited partnership, proprietorship, limited liability company, or similar business organization, including the Borough, its departments, boards and commissions, and other for-profit and nonprofit organizations. - 12.
-PUBLIC ACCOMMODATION: Any accommodation, resort or amusement which is open to, accepts or solicits the patronage of the general public or offers goods or services, including loans, to the general public or is listed in Section 4(1) of the Pennsylvania Human Relations Act, 43 P.S. § 954(1), but shall not include any accommodations which are in their nature distinctly private. - 13.
-SEXUAL ORIENTATION: Actual or perceived homosexuality, heterosexuality and/or bisexuality.
+ORDINANCE - this ordinance, which shall also be known as the "Anti-Discrimination Ordinance."

+PERSON - any natural person, fraternal, civic or other membership organization, corporation, general or limited partnership, proprietorship, limited liability company, or similar business organization, including the Borough, its departments, boards and commissions, and other for-profit and nonprofit organizations.

+PUBLIC ACCOMMODAT ION - Any accommodation, resort or amusement which is open to, accepts or solicits the patronage of the general public or offers goods or services, including loans, to the general public or is listed in Section 4(1)

+of the Pennsylvania Human Relations Act, 43 P.S. § 954(l), but shall not include any accommodations which are in their nature distinctly private.

+SEXUAL ORIENTATION - Actual or perceived homosexuality, heterosexuality and/or bisexuality.

-To the extent words and phrases appearing in this chapter are not expressly defined herein, the meaning of this chapter shall be construed consistently with the Pennsylvania Human Relations Act.
+2. To the extent words and phrases appearing in this Ordinance are not expressly defined herein, the meaning of this Ordinance shall be construed consistently with the Pennsylvania Human Relations Act.

-§ 359 Unlawful Practices.
+§ 97.3.
+Unlawful Practices.